UIUC-iSchool-DataViz/spring2019online/week10/lecture10.md

 notes:
 This is different from a visualization for Experts where you usually want to isolate the dataset.

+With experts, you can asssume some background of understanding.
+You might start a presentation or paper with a background summary, but based on the field you don't have to explain as much.
+For example, if I'm giving a astronomy talk, I can assume folks know the difference between newtonian gravity and general relativistc treatments and roughly when each apply (GR for going fast, or near big things).

 ---

 ## Visualization for the Public